 Similarly, Monstera brings bliss to your home and nurtures big dreams when used correctly.

-According to Feng Sui, East, Southeast and Southern areas are excellent place for plants.
+According to Feng Sui, East, Southeast, and Southern areas are excellent places for plants.

 10. Care Requirements

 Though most requirements are similar for Monstera and Philodendron, you can practically experience the difference when growing the plants.

 Let’s have a look at the table to learn a quick overview!